 No. When uninstalling a service, you completely destroy everything associated with it.
 This is because each service runs in it’s own ‘container’, which includes all the required software and operating system environment that it needs to function.
 When uninstalling, this container is wiped from StartOS, and with it, any associated service data that you have not backed up.

 This can be useful, as you may want to wipe a service and start anew.
 For example, you might want to receive a fresh Tor .onion address, or to spin up a new Lightning node.
 However, if you do this, YOU MUST BE 100% CERTAIN THAT YOU ARE PREPARED TO LOSE ALL DATA for this service.
 Also, keep in mind that other services may depend on the service you are uninstalling.

 No, you don’t need to delete the old backups.
 The technology we use updates the existing backup.
 This is known as a “diff-based” model, where the “difference” in backups is what is recorded.

 Convenience.
 This is the big one.
-It’s true, some people will choose to use the software without buying an Embassy, but most will not.
+It’s true, some people will choose to use the software without buying a server, but most will not.
 Very few people on Earth are comfortable using the command line, compiling code, and configuring an OS.
 Furthermore, hardware is necessary.
-Sure, some people already have a Raspberry Pi, and others may try to re-purpose an old laptop, but many people would be choosing between buying the Embassy hardware components themselves and assembling vs buying pre-assembled at a reasonable markup.
+Sure, some people already have a Raspberry Pi, and others may try to re-purpose an old laptop, but many people would be choosing between buying the hardware components themselves and assembling vs buying pre-assembled at a reasonable markup.

-Bottom line…We are charging a very marginal rate for something incredibly powerful, and we think the convenience of a plug-and-play device, free service marketplace, and free white glove support is where the money is.
+Bottom line…We are charging a marginal rate for something incredibly powerful, and we think the convenience of a plug-and-play device, free service marketplace, and white glove support is where the money is.
 Anyone could build their own couches too, but here is a reason furniture stores exist.
 How much is your time worth?

 This will entitle you to white glove support as well as future benefits yet to be announced.